Alyssa Milano Says Men Need To Step Up After #MeToo

 "I have not told my #MeToo stories, but I will say I dealt with one assault case in the industry and one not in the industry.
 And I don't know a week that has gone by in my 35-year career that I haven't dealt with harassment and gender inequality in some capacity.
 So I literally pray.
 I pray every single night that my daughter does not have to go through what I went through in life.
 In order to heal, we have to know that things are in place that won't allow for this anymore," explained Milano in the essay.

-The initiatives detailed under the Time's Up program includes a legal defense fund (which has already received $13 million dollars in donations) in order to help less financially privileged women deal with the fallout of taking legal action against their abuser.
-It will also fight for legislation that will penalize companies who tolerate harassment.
+The initiatives detailed under the Time's Up program includes a legal defence fund (which has already received $13 million dollars in donations) in order to help less financially privileged women deal with the fallout of taking legal action against their abuser.
+It will also fight for legislation that will penalise companies who tolerate harassment.

 These are certainly important strides, but as Milano stressed in her essay, men also need to be educated on what constitutes harassment — and why it's never okay.
 That starts, Milano wrote in Rolling Stone, with changing one's perspective on things like "locker room talk," a much-maligned phrase that explains away disrespectful discourse as "just how guys talk" when they're alone.
 (It is, for example, the phrase found in Donald Trump's statement to excuse the lewd comments he made on the Access Hollywood tape, in which he bragged about "grabbing" women "by the pussy.")